-The air dispersion model AERMOD, used by the HEM-4 model, is one of the EPA's preferred models for assessing air pollutant concentrations from industrial facilities.
-To perform the dispersion modeling and to develop the preliminary risk estimates, HEM-4 draws on three data libraries.
+7 U.S. EPA.
+Revision to the Guideline on Air Quality Models: Adoption of a Preferred General Purpose (Flat and Complex Terrain) Dispersion modeling and to develop the preliminary risk estimates, HEM-4 draws on three data libraries.
 The first is a library of meteorological data, which is used for dispersion calculations.
-This library includes 1 year (2016) of hourly surface and upper air observations from 840 meteorological stations.
+This library includes 1 vear (2016) of hourly surface and upper air observations from 840 meteorological stations.
 These stations may include multiple years other than meteorological data from 2016.
 These meteorological stations provide coverage of the United States and Puerto Rico.
 However, for this source category, the EPA utilized on-site meteorological data (2012-2013) from non-attainment modeling conducted by ADEQ.
-A second library of United States Census Bureau census block internal point locations and populations provides the basis of human exposure calculations (U.S. Census, 2010).
+A second library of United States Census Bureau census block8 internal point locations and populations provides the basis of human exposure calculations (U.S. Census, 2010).
 In addition, for each census block, the census library includes the elevation and controlling hill height, which are also used in dispersion calculations.
 A third library of pollutant-specific dose-response values is used to estimate health risk.
 These are discussed below.

 b.
-Risk from Chronic Exposure to HAP
+Risk From Chronic Exposure to HAP